ShunSakurai/password_generator/README.md

 This program needs to be **kept in the folder** to work.
 It does not work by itself.

 ### Mac
-- Download the whole "dist" folder (Download the whole thing in zip and choose that folder)
+- Download Password.Generator.app.zip and decompress it
 - Place the .app file somewhere you like.
 You can discard the folder
 - Right-click Password Generator.app, click "Show Package Contents" and create an alias of Password Generator.app/Contents/MacOS/Password Generator
 - Move the alias of Password Generator to "Applications" folder